Metropolitan Atlanta Rapid Transit Authority: Performance and safety

 During the 2005 fiscal year, MARTA had a customer satisfaction rate of 79%.
 On-time performance for rail service was 91.64%.
 The mean distance between rail service interruptions was 9493 mi and the mean distance between bus failures was 3301 mi.
+For fiscal year 2007, MARTA had a farebox recovery ratio of 31.8%.

+In 2006, many MARTA rail cars became overheated due to unusually high summertime temperatures, damaging on-board propulsion equipment.
+As a result, many trains broke down and had to be taken out of service for repair.
+This was further compounded by MARTA's rail car rehabilitation project.
+To compensate for the reduced number of operating rail cars, MARTA shortened trains from six to four cars in length.
+This resulted in almost half of the trains being shortened, creating crowded conditions for passengers.